igor47/blog/_posts/2010-09-07-getting-up-and-running-with-ruby-and-rvm.md

 $ gem list | cut -d" " -f1 | xargs gem uninstall -aIx
 {% endhighlight %}

+If you have RVM installed already, you can simply empty the gemset (this'll all make more sense later):

+{% highlight bash %}
+$ rvm gemset empty
+{% endhighlight %}

 Before running this though, for safety, I wanted a file that contained all my old gems, from which I could install everything, just for some safety, this is easy with RVM (if you don't have RVM installed, install it first via Step 1, and then come back):

 {% highlight bash %}